 An intrustion detection system (IDS) is a software application or hardware appliance that monitors traffic moving on networks and through systems to search for suspicious activity and known threats, sending up alerts when it finds such items.
-A longtime corporate cyber security staple, intrusion detection as a function remains critical in the modern enterprise, but maybe not as a standalone solution.

 “The overall purpose of an IDS is to inform IT personnel that a network intrusion may be taking place.
 Alerting information will generally include information about the source address of the intrusion, the target/victim address, and type of attack that is suspected,” said Brian Rexroad, vice president of security platforms for AT&T.

 Each IDS is programmed to analyze traffic and identify patterns in that traffic that may indicate a cyberattack of various sorts.

 An IDS can identify “traffic that could be considered universally malicious or noteworthy,” explained Judy Novak, a senior instructor with the cybersecurity training institute SANS and author of SANS SEC503: Intrusion Detection In-Depth, such as a phishing attack link that downloads malicious software.
 Additionally, an IDS can detect traffic that’s problematic to specific software; so it would alert IT if it detects a known attack against the Firefox browsers in use at a company (but should not alert if the company uses a different browser).